 If you need specific market information, which is not currently within the scope of the report, we will provide it to you as a part of customization

-This report forecasts revenue growth at global, regional, & country levels and provides an analysis of the industry trends in each of the sub segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global veterinary imaging market on the basis of product, animal type, application, end-use, and region:
+This report forecasts revenue growth at global, regional, & country levels and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
+For this study, Grand View Research has segmented the global veterinary imaging market based on the product, animal type, application, end-use, and region:

 Direct (Capture) Radiography